wp-plugins/wordpress-admin-bar-improved/readme.txt

 = It's not working! =

-Do you have WP3.1 installed?
+Do you have WP 3.3 installed?
 Have you opted to NOT show the admin bar within your user profile settings?
 Is jQuery loading properly?
 Did you try to hover over the top center of your site to see if the Show/Hide button appears?